 How you can help your dog when he is in pain

 “At-home remedies for pain are pretty much limited to aspirin,” says Dr. Werber.
 “Acetaminophen and ibuprofen are NOT recommended for dogs.
 An aspirin with antacid might be easier on your dog’s stomach—the recommended dose for aspirin is one adult aspirin (325 mg) per 50-60 pounds of dog.
-So for a 30 lb. dog, for example, you would administer half of an adult aspirin.
-For dogs weighing 12-15 lbs., give one-quarter of an adult aspirin or one low-dose aspirin (81 mg).
-For dogs that weight 10 pounds or less, administer 1/4 to 1/2 of a low-dose aspirin.
+So for a 30-pound dog, for example, you would administer half of an adult aspirin.
+For dogs weighing 12-15 pounds, give one-quarter of an adult aspirin or one low-dose aspirin (81 mg).
+For dogs that weigh 10 pounds or less, administer 1/4 to 1/2 of a low-dose aspirin.
 Remember that aspirin should be given on a short-term basis only—two to three administrations at 12-hour intervals.
-If your pet seems to need more, see your veterinarian for better options and for longer term pain management,” he adds.
+If your pet seems to need more, see your veterinarian for better options and for longer-term pain management,” he adds.
 Next, find out the 20 things you should consider before adopting a dog from a shelter.